zhileixu/FunctionalConnectomeHubs/README.md

 First revision date 30/7/2022

+Final revision date 16/9/2022

 E-mail: zhileixu@163.com

 ##
-This repository provides code and source data that support the findings of the article entitled "Mapping Consistent, Reproducible, and Transcriptionally Relevant Functional Connectome Hubs of the Human Brain" by Xu et al.
+This repository provides code and source data that support the findings of the article entitled "Meta-connectomic analysis maps consistent, reproducible, and transcriptionally-relevant functional connectome hubs in the human brain" by Xu et al. (2022) Communications Biology

-A preprint of the article is available at https://doi.org/10.1101/2021.11.29.470494

 ##
 AHBAprocessed Folder: